SteffenKn/node-switchbot/README.md

 The `wait()` method waits for the specified milliseconds.
 This method takes an integer representing the duration (millisecond).
 This method returns a `Promise` object.

-This method has nothing to do with Switchbot devices.
+This method has nothing to do with SwitchBot devices.
 It's just a utility method.
 See the section "[Quick Start](#Quick-Start)" for details of the usage of this method.

 ---

-## `SwitchbotDevice` object
+## `SwitchBotDevice` object

-The `SwitchbotDevice` object represents a Switchbot device (Bot, Meter, Curtain, Contact or Motion), which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `SwitchBotDevice` object represents a SwitchBot device (Bot, Meter, Curtain, Contact or Motion), which is created through the discovery process triggered by the [`SwitchBot.discover()`](#SwitchBot-discover-method) method.

-Actually, the `SwitchbotDevice` object is a super class of the [`WoHand`](#SwitchbotDeviceWoHand-object) and `WoSensorTH` objects.
-The [`WoHand`](#SwitchbotDeviceWoHand-object) object represents a Bot, the `WoSensorTH` object represents a Meter.
+Actually, the `SwitchBotDevice` object is a super class of the [`WoHand`](#SwitchBotDeviceWoHand-object) and `WoSensorTH` objects.
+The [`WoHand`](#SwitchBotDeviceWoHand-object) object represents a Bot, the `WoSensorTH` object represents a Meter.

 You can use the properties and methods described in this section on Bot, Meter, Curtain, Contact and Motion.
-See the section "[`WoHand` object](#SwitchbotDeviceWoHand-object)" for the details of the functionalities available only on Bot.
+See the section "[`WoHand` object](#SwitchBotDeviceWoHand-object)" for the details of the functionalities available only on Bot.
 For now, `WoSensorTH` object has no additional functionality.

 ### Properties

-The `SwitchbotDevice` object supports the properties as follows:
+The `SwitchBotDevice` object supports the properties as follows:

 | Property          | Type     | Description                                                                                                                                                  |
 | :---------------- | :------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------- |